Before you know kindness as the deepest thing inside, you must know sorrow as the other deepest thing.

 26. Promote a fundraising campaign for an activist, organization, or sanctuary.

 27. Distribute vegan meals to families in need.
-Take inspiration from the Brooklyn government.
-Borough President Eric Adams joined animal rights organization Mercy for Animals (MFA) and hunger-relief charity Community Solidarity to provide free vegan food for Brooklynites in need by purchasing from local vegan restaurants.
+Take inspiration from Brooklyn Borough President Eric Adams.
+He joined animal rights organization Mercy for Animals (MFA) and hunger-relief charity Community Solidarity to provide free vegan food for Brooklynites in need by purchasing from local vegan restaurants.
 This new partnership is called “Plants to the People.”
+Another organization, Seed Releaf, provides food relief during COVID-19.

 28. Support your favorite vegan businesses by ordering delivery from them or buying their gift cards.
 Write reviews for them on HappyCow, Facebook, Yelp, or Tripadvisor.
 For a win-win scenario, use the abillionveg (abv) platform — they support animal rescue work around the world for every review.